-- Identify the literary importance of Edith Wharton's work as it influenced people to visit and explore the Hudson River Valley. - Organize the descriptions cited in the article to compare and contrast the Hudson River Valley to New York City in a T-chart. - Use guiding questions to formulate an educated belief as to how Edith Wharton's work impacted her readers. - Write a letter from the perspective of a reader at that time, which outlines why people would travel to the Hudson River Valley after reading Edith Wharton's work.
+- Identify the literary importance of Edith Wharton's work as it influenced people to visit and explore the Hudson River Valley. - Organize the descriptions cited in the article to compare and contrast the Hudson River Valley to New York City using a T-chart. - Use guiding questions to formulate an educated belief as to how Edith Wharton's work impacted her readers. - Write a letter from the perspective of a reader during that time period, which outlines why people would travel to the Hudson River Valley after reading Edith Wharton's work.